TheWorldOfCode/CamJam-Edukit-3-Robotics/README.md

 ## Requirements
 1. The Pi should join an ad-hoc network called pibot
 2. The Pi’s ip address should be  192.168.99.group_number
-3. A TCP server should run on port 8080 and accept some specific
+3. A TCP server should run on port 8080 and accept some specific commands
-4. For example, the TCP server should accept commands like this: echo getdist | socat tcp:192.168.99.<group number>
-5. Be able to follow a wall, even if started at a slight angle.
+4. Be able to follow a wall, even if started at a slight angle.

 ### Requirement 3